 The bilge blowers remove fumes from the engine room and draws fresh air into the compartment through the deck vents.
-To ensure fresh air circulation, operate the bilge blowers for at least four minutes before starting the engines or generator(s) and while operating the yacht below cruising speed.
+To ensure fresh air circulation, operate the bilge blowers for at least four minutes before starting the engines and while operating the yacht below cruising speed.